rapidwebltd/rapid-web-branding/README.md

-# rapid-web-branding
+# Rapid Web Branding Guidelines
-A reference to the Rapid Web branding information.
+A reference to the Rapid Web branding information including details for the logo, palette and typography usage.